kenettedagal/kenettedagal/README.md

 - 👋 Hi, I’m Kenette
-- 👀 I have a hairstyle fetish
+- 👀 Aspiring Full Stack Developer
-- 🌱 I’m currently learning Front End
+- 🌱 I’m currently learning Front End technologies
-- 💞️ I’m looking to collaborate on something?
-- 📫 How to reach me fb.com/kenettedagal
+- 📫 How to reach me kenettedagal@gmail.com

 <!---
 kenettedagal/kenettedagal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.